 Fintech is one of the biggest trends of the tech industry.
 Everywhere you turn your business around, there’s a new startup trying to establish a digital presence in Fintech, however, 90% of startups fail due to an inappropriate market fit and incompetent partners.
 Therefore, it’s time to learn how to prevent your company from this fate.

 The global fintech marketplace is a gargantuan digital-scape.
 As of last year (2021), its total size was over $112.5 billion, and if the projections are anything to go by, then the fintech industry would continue its march to be valued at an estimated $332.5 billion by 2028.

 Yet, with such rosy numbers, it is easy to forget the fact that so many fintech startups flounder and disappear into oblivion.

 What are the possible causes of failure and how to avoid stepping on landmines that cause companies to crumble?
 We’ll cover the long and short of it today.

 Why is Now the Right Time to Invest in Fintech?

 Fintech is one of the hottest sectors to get investors excited.
 Legacy institutions such as credit unions (69%) and banks (49%) firmly believe that Fintech partnerships are worth pursuing.
 But that is not the standalone reason why Fintech is worth a second-look for investment, we share a few more down below:

-There are over 12,000 fintech startups in the world that combine to make the global fintech marketplace worth US$4.7 trillion.
+There are over 10,000 fintech startups in the world that combine to make the global fintech marketplace worth trillions.
 Fintech companies are considered bankable investments because they offer a sleek user experience.
 Low-cost entry barriers and scalable technology offer a promising investment outlook.
 Not to mention the ease of integration with associates domains adds to the luster and multiplies business opportunities.